paramanicksoumyadeep-hash/healthify/README.md

 # 🩺 HealthifyX – Healthcare Analytics & Medical Chatbot

-**HealthifyX** is an interactive **healthcare analytics application** built using Python and data science techniques.
+**HealthifyX** is an interactive **healthcare analytics application** built using Python and trained and tested on kaggle datasets.
-It leverages **machine learning models** for health-related predictions and includes an **AI-powered medical chatbot** that provides basic medical guidance to users.
+It leverages **machine learning models like classification and linear regression** for health-related predictions and includes an **AI-powered medical chatbot** that provides basic medical guidance to users.

 🚀 **Live App:** https://healthifyx.streamlit.app/